Occupational Health and Safety Code

 517.999

-When explosives are detonated from a permanent underground firing station, an employer and a blaster must ensure that
+When an explosive is detonated from a permanent underground firing station, an employer and a blaster must ensure that

-(a) only the blaster and workers required to perform the blasting activities are present in the permanent underground firing station, and
+(a) only the blaster and workers necessary to detonate the explosive are present in the permanent underground firing station, and

-(b) the blaster and workers referred to in clause (a) are upwind from the blasting activities.
+(b) the blaster and workers referred to in clause (a) are upwind from the detonation.

 Secondary blasting in underground mines